backslashphp/demo/README.md

 ```

 It initializes the SQLite database in `data/demo.sqlite` where events and projections are persisted.
 It also runs some
-commands to create students and courses.
+commands to create some demo data.

+The script outputs projections of students, courses and current subscriptions.

 ```
 ----- STUDENTS -----